Skip to main content

 What are the delegate system requirements?

-Remember that the memory and CPU requirements are for the delegate only.
-Your delegate host/pod/container will need more computing resources for its operations systems and other services, such as Docker or Kubernetes.
+Memory and CPU requirements are for the delegate only.
+Your delegate host/pod/container requires additional computing resources for its operating system and other services, such as Docker or Kubernetes.

 What are the delegate network requirements?